zyssai/GPIO-4-Cars/README.md

 ## Description

-• Please go to Odroid forum as to have last version of description.
+• Please go to Odroid forum to have last version of description.